 If you don’t have time to go to the firing range, your backyard might seem like a convenient place to work on your firing skills.
 However, Texas actually has quite a few restrictions on where and how you can fire your gun.
 The firearms education professionals from Online Texas LTC, the experts who provide the highest-quality Texas LTC online course available, offer the following details about when you can fire a gun on your property.

 What Does Texas Law Say about Backyard Firing?

 The most relevant law about backyard firing is Section 42.12 of the Texas Penal Code.
-This states that firing a gun inside a city with a population of more than 100,000 can only be done at a firing range or in times of emergency.
-Any other firing can result in misdemeanor charges for disorderly conduct.
+This states that the reckless firing of a gun inside a city with a population of more than 100,000 is a criminal offense.
 Keep in mind this law also authorizes cities to make their own rules, so check your local laws for further details.
 Texas law also says shooting is permitted on certain types of private property outside city limits or in a city with fewer than 100,000 people.
 Shooting a gun recreationally inside city limits can be legal on your property depending on the size of your lot.

 How Big Does Your Yard Need to Be?

 There is actually no law specifying that your lot must be a specific size to shoot on.
 As long as you are outside city limits and are shooting in a safe manner, there is no minimum lot size.
 However, not everyone outside city limits can shoot in their backyards.
 For people living outside of city limits, deed restrictions and HOA rules can commonly prevent shooting on your property.
 Shooing on your property with these restrictions is not necessarily a criminal offense though.
 Those are civil restrictions that can lead to fines and liens on your property.
 Even if it is legal for you to shoot on your property, it must be done in a safe manner.